National Geographic Partners: Television

-The National Geographic-branded television channels and TV production company are operated as a part of this venture, but Disney's companies (Disney General Entertainment Content in the United States and Disney's international units outside the United States) handle distribution and advertisement sales of the channels.
+The National Geographic-branded television channels and TV production company are operated as a part of this venture, but Disney's companies (Disney Entertainment Television in the United States and Disney's international units outside the United States) handle distribution and advertisement sales of the channels.
 In most cases internationally, the National Geographic and Disney channel's cross-promote each other.
 In some territories, the versions of National Geographic channels are directly operated by Disney.